WHY ATTEND RIS 2019?

 Innovation is hard work and it doesn't just happen.
 It takes strategy, discipline and intentionality.
 If you want a strong culture of innovation, you need tactics to make it happen.
 This session will provide a high-level overview of what contributes to developing a strong culture of innovation in an organization.
 Key takeaways: Learn about the principles of innovators, innovative guiding principles, best practices for innovative workspaces and how this all relates and impacts culture.

-Speaker: Leo Chan, Senior Innovation Lead, Chick-fil-A, Inc. and Leader of Innovation Culture, Hatch, Chick-fil-A's Innovation Centre
+Speaker: Leo Chan, Senior Innovation Lead, Chick-fil-A, Inc. & Leader of Innovation Culture, Hatch, Chick-fil-A's Innovation Centre

 Lightning Round: Innovation Skills